 - Locations: Jodhpur, Jaipur, Jaisalmer, Agra, Pondicherry, Pushkar, Ghanerao.

 - Website: Crashpad Hostotel.

-The Hosteller first opened in Jaipur in 2014 before relocating to Delhi a year later.
+The Hosteller first opened in Jaipur in 2014 before moving to Delhi a year later.
 Their focus is on doing away with the guesthouse concept in India and making the country more travel-friendly, while building the perfect ambience for communal living.
 At the same time, they aim to ensure travelers have a sound sleep.
-The company recently secured funding and plans to expand to smaller cities in India in the future.
-In the meantime, they opened in hippie Kasol and are the first hostel there.
+The company recently secured funding, and plans to expand to smaller cities and offbeat village locations in India in the future.
+They also run fixed-departure trips.

 - Website: TheHosteller.

 The Madpackers Hostel, Delhi